donut-party/donut-docs-site/content/docs/system/_index.md

 donut.system provides that model, giving you a clearly-defined way to implement components and their relationships.
-The library handles all the concerns you run into when defining components, including document them, configuring them, validating them, and starting and stopping them.
+The library handles all the concerns you run into when defining components, including documenting them, configuring them, validating them, and starting and stopping them.
 It also provides a slowly-growing suite of developer tools to explore and interact them, so that for example you can generate an interactive visual graph of a system to better